gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/bumblebee.md

 {{ic|pvkrun}}
 ```
 from the package `{{Pkg|primus_vk}}`{=mediawiki} is a drop-in replacement for `{{ic|primusrun}}`{=mediawiki} that
-enables to run [Vulkan](Vulkan "Vulkan"){.wikilink}-based applications.
+enables to run [Vulkan](Vulkan "wikilink")-based applications.
 A quick check can be done with
 `{{ic|vulkaninfo}}`{=mediawiki} from `{{Pkg|vulkan-tools}}`{=mediawiki}.

 `$ pvkrun vulkaninfo`